Raspberry Swirl Cheesecake

 I make this Raspberry Swirl Cheesecake!

-And a plus would be that the recipe includes sour cream, as I like its texture and tang.
-Although this Raspberry Swirl Cheesecake does not have any sour cream in it, it does fit my main bullet points, and I think it’s one of the best cheesecakes I’ve ever made (or ate anywhere!).
-It’s super creamy and luscious, delicately tangy, and swirled with the softly sweet taste and scent of fresh raspberries.
+I love that this Raspberry Swirl Cheesecake filling includes sour cream; I think it adds beautiful texture and tang.
+This cheesecake is super creamy and luscious, delicately tangy, and swirled with the softly sweet taste and scent of fresh raspberries.
 The beautiful berry marbling always elicits oohs and ahhs.
 Every time I make it, I’m reminded of the expression on my mother-in-law’s face when I made this for the first time on her birthday many years ago.
 I thought she was going to cry.

 This cheesecake really is special enough for tears of joy.
 And I do hope you’ll find that out for yourself by giving this tried and true recipe a go.